 ~ from 1996 Folgers Coffee Commercial, the last two lines of jingle

-The above three couplets are famous ones from a piece of literature, a folk song/lullaby, and an advertisement—in that order.
+The above three couplets are famous ones from a piece of literature, a folk song/lullaby, and an advertisement — in that order.
 Most of us may not have known that they are couplets, yet I am sure that we can understand their messages.

-No matter if couplets are part of a poem, a dramatic scene, or if they are independent poems, couplets always have two consecutive rhyming lines that have the same meter.
-Additionally, couplets always either form a complete thought or resolve a situation, or they give commentary on a creative work’s theme.
+No matter if couplets are part of a poem, a dramatic scene, or if they are independent poems, couplets usually have two consecutive rhyming lines that have the same meter.
+Additionally, couplets always either form a complete thought or resolve a situation, or they can give commentary on a creative work’s theme.

 I composed the couplets that are in the four graphics and right under them.
 Additionally, each of my couplets has a spiritual message in it.
 Hopefully, every reader who is a born-again believer in Christ will understand those messages.